chrisbao/MSFin/README.md

 2. Export PFX certificate

-   - Export the PFX certificate from the self-certificate (remember to export with the private key)
+   - Export the PFX certificate from the self-certificate
    - Store the password when exporting the PFX certificate.
    - Store the PFX certificate.